 Most people who think about climbing Kilimanjaro, think about getting to the Summit, seeing the Uhuru Peak signpost for themselves, and taking photographs.
 However, there is so much more to the top of this mountain than just Uhuru Peak.
 The Kilimanjaro Ash Pit is the very center of the volcanic cone.

 Uhuru Peak sits at the highest point of the crater rim, below this is the crater.
 Filled with glaciers and volcanic rock, it is possible to camp on the crater floor, if you are very well acclimatized.

-Fumaroles belching forth their sulphurous gases, the raw sulphur on the sides, and the perfectly formed cone reaching down into the depths of the earth.
+Fumaroles belching forth their sulfurous gases, the raw sulfur on the sides, and the perfectly formed cone reaching down into the depths of the earth.
 This is where it all came from.